DataDog/hiring-engineers/answers.md

         <img width="800" src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/postman%20GUI.PNG">
 </p>

-My goal here is to create one dashboard that includes three separate graphing displays--one for my custom metric, one for my Postgres integration with the anomaly function applied, and one for my custom metric with the rollup function applied.
+My goal is to create one dashboard that includes three separate graphing displays--one for my custom metric, one for my Postgres integration with the anomaly function applied, and one for my custom metric with the rollup function applied.

 I'm using timeseries widgets here to visualize the evolution of these metrics over time.